backdrop-contrib/memcache/README.md

 Memcache can be faster than MySQL-based caches when memcache is run locally on the same machine as PHP is running.

+**Not Stable!** The Backdrop port of Memcache is not yet suitable for production usage.
+Unless you have a strong preference for using Memcache, using the [Redis module](https://github.com/backdrop-contrib/redis) may be a better solution for Backdrop sites.

 Requirements
 ------------